 He first commanded forces in the Niagara campaign of the War of 1812 and rose steadily through the ranks.
 Held for a time by the British as a prisoner of war and suffering serious injuries in the Battle of Lundy’s Lane, Scott was promoted to Brigadier General for his valor.
 Scott also saw service in the Indian Wars and supervised the 1838 Cherokee Removal that became known as the Trail of Tears.

 In 1841 he was named Commanding General of the Army.
 A national hero after the Mexican-American War.
 Scott was the unsuccessful nominee of the Whig Party for President in 1852.
-Although Scott was in ill health by 1861 and resigned from the Army, he developed strategy that ultimately proved successful for the Union Army in the Civil War.
+Although Scott was in ill health by 1861 and resigned from the Army, he developed a strategy that ultimately proved successful for the Union Army in the Civil War.

-The Hermitage - Andrew Jackson's Estate
+The Hermitage: Andrew Jackson's Estate

 Andrew Jackson bought the Nashville property that became The Hermitage in 1804.
-Initially the house was a log farmhouse.
+Initially, the house was a log farmhouse.
 Jackson developed the property into a prosperous cotton plantation, worked by slaves.
 He also bred and raised racehorses.
 In 1819, Jackson began construction of a large Federal-style house, formal gardens, and numerous brick outbuildings, and in 1821, Jackson and his wife Rachel moved into the new house.

 Tragically, soon after Jackson was elected President in 1828, Rachel died.
-Jackson’s son and friends managed The Hermitage while Jackson was in Washington, but he returned there after he left office and lived in The Hermitage until his death in 1845.
+Jackson’s son and friends managed The Hermitage while Jackson was in Washington, but he returned there after he left the office and lived in The Hermitage until his death in 1845.

 In the 1850s, the State of Tennessee bought a portion of the property, including the mansion and outbuildings, but allowed the Jackson family to remain as tenants.
 The property gradually fell into disrepair, but in 1888 a group of Tennessee women formed The Ladies’ Hermitage Association, modeled after the Mount Vernon Ladies’ Association, and preservation efforts began.
 In 1960, the National Park Service designated The Hermitage as a National Historic Landmark.
 The Hermitage is open to visitors and hosts many special events.